newking9088/sql-guide-to-solve-complex-data-science-problems/how_to_sql.md

     sales;
 ```

+## Practice Problems

 After reviewing the SQL concepts, we are now ready to tackle real-world problems with confidence and skill.
-Lets solve some problems in Leetcode.
+Let's solve some problems in Leetcode.

 - **Take 30 Seconds to Read the Question** : Carefully read the problem statement to understand what is being asked.
 Pay attention to the details and any specific requirements.